anhlandibo/fortressbank/README.md

 docker exec -it fortressbank-keycloak-1 /opt/keycloak/bin/kc.sh export --realm fortressbank-realm --users realm_file --dir /opt/keycloak/data/export
 ```

-**[NOTE: The exported file will be inside the container at `/opt/keycloak/data/export`.
-You will need to copy it out of the container if you want to use it on your local machine.]**

 ## 4. Development Workflow

 ### 4.1.
 Adding a New Feature